Joe Sambito: Major league career

+He made eleven saves the following year in 88 innings pitched while striking out a career high 96.

+In 1979, he continued the trend with further improvement, collecting 22 saves (a career high) and a 1.78 ERA.
+From May 3 to July 14, Sambito pitched 402/3 consecutive innings without allowing an earned run.
+He was named to the National League All-Star team as a relief pitcher.

+With runners on first and third in the bottom of the sixth inning, National League Manager, Tommy Lasorda, called on Sambito in relief for Gaylord Perry in the 1979 MLB All Star Game.
+Sambito was called to face pinch-hitter Reggie Jackson.
+Jackson grounded into a fielder's choice that resulted in Darrell Porter being thrown out at home.
+After an intentional walk to Roy Smalley, Sambito faced George Brett, forcing a short flyout to center field, preventing any runs from scoring.
+Tommy Lasorda, Gaylord Perry, Reggie Jackson, and George Brett have all been inducted into the National Baseball Hall of Fame.

-He made eleven saves the following year in 88 innings pitched while having a career high in strikeouts (96).
-In 1979, he continued the trend with further improvement, collecting 22 saves (a career high) and a 1.78 ERA in 1979 – a season in which he posted a string of 402/3 consecutive innings without allowing an earned run (doing so from May 3 to July 14) and was named to the National League All-Star team; he pitched a career high 911/3 innings pitched while striking out 83 batters with 23 walks.
-In 1980, Sambito and the Astros would reach the postseason.
-He appeared in 64 games for 901/3 total innings pitched, which resulted in a 2.19 ERA and seventeen saves as he struck out 75 batters with 22 walks.
-While he did not make the All-Star team, he finished fifth in voting for the Cy Young Award.
-Sambito and the Astros reached the 1980 National League Championship Series against the Philadelphia Phillies with a chance to reach the World Series.
+He finished 1979 with a career high 911/3 innings pitched while striking out 83 batters with 23 walks.

+In 1980, Sambito and the Astros reached the postseason.
+He appeared in 64 games for 901/3 total innings pitched.
+With a 2.19 ERA, he recorded 17 saves as he struck out 75 batters with 22 walks.
+He finished fifth in voting for the Cy Young Award.

+Sambito and the Astros reached the 1980 National League Championship Series against the Philadelphia Phillies with a chance to clinch the first ever National League Pennant for the Astros and a ticket to the World Series.
 Sambito appeared in three of the five games of the Series.
-In Game 2, he walked a batter and struck out a batter.
-In Game 4, with the Astros needing just one victory to win the Series, Sambito was sent out to pitch in a shaky eighth inning that saw him as the third pitcher used by the team (which saw a 2–0 lead turn into a tie).
-Sambito struck out the first batter he saw before allowing a sacrifice fly by Manny Trillo that resulted in a 3–2 lead for Philadelphia at the end of the play and inning.
-He would pitch the ninth inning before Houston rallied to force the tenth inning.
-Sambito was sent out to pitch that inning; Greg Luzinski and Manny Trillo would each hit RBI doubles to give Philadelphia a 5–3 lead that they would hold on to tie the series at two.
-The next day, Sambito was sent out again in the eighth inning of a shaky situation.
-Houston had seen a 5–2 lead turn into 5–3 with the bases loaded and no out.
-Sambito faced Keith Moreland, which resulted in a groundout that scored a runner to make it 5–4.
-Sambito was replaced by Ken Forsch, who allowed three runs in the inning to make it 7–5 in a game Houston later lost, 8–7.
+The Phillies won the series 3-2 and proceeded to the 1980 World Series.

-Sambito pitched a 1.84 ERA in 49 games in 1981, receiving ten saves in 632/3 innings pitched while striking out 41 batters with 22 walks.
+Sambito pitched a 1.84 ERA in 49 games in 1981, receiving 10 saves in 632/3 innings pitched while striking out 41 batters with 22 walks.
 Sambito pitched in two games of the 1981 National League Division Series against the Los Angeles Dodgers.
+The Dodgers went on to win the series 3-2.

-In Game 2, He was sent to pitch the top of the eleventh inning of a scoreless tie.
-He allowed one hit and no runs before Denny Walling won the game in the bottom of the eleventh to give Houston the victory.
-Sambito pitched Game 3 in the eighth inning of a 3–1 deficit and allowed four hits that scored three runs as the Dodgers won 6–1; Houston would lose the next two games, but Sambito did not appear in any of them.
-He started 1982 with four saves and a 0.71 ERA in nine appearances in April, before it was discovered that bone chips had damaged the ligaments of his pitching elbow.
-He missed the rest of the season and all of 1983 recuperating from Tommy John surgery.
+He started 1982 with four saves and a 0.71 ERA in 9 appearances in April, before it was discovered that bone chips had damaged the ligaments of his pitching elbow.
+He missed the rest of the season and all of 1983 recuperating from Tommy John Surgery.

 He appeared in 32 games for the 1984 team, pitching 472/3 innings as a middle-man pitcher with no save chances, which resulted in a 3.02 ERA.

 He was released by the Astros on April 8, 1985 and signed as a free agent with the New York Mets on April 26.
-He was released on August 23 after pitching in eight games that saw him walk eight batters with three strikeouts and a 12.66 ERA.
+He was released on August 23 after pitching in 8 games.